 Syllabus Language

-The life experiences of students are brought into the classroom and can impact their academics.
-In an effort to de-stigmatize help seeking and increase awareness of campus resources, SOS asks faculty to include language regarding hardships and resources in their syllabi.
+Students’ life experiences can affect their academic performance.
+To reduce stigma around seeking help and raise awareness of campus resources, SOS encourages faculty to include language about hardships and resources in their syllabi.

 Staff Guidelines